On leave 2022-2023

-Ann Blair is Henry Charles Lea Professor of History at Harvard University, where she specializes in the cultural and intellectual history of early modern Europe (16th-17th centuries), with an emphasis on France.
+Ann Blair is Carl H. Pforzheimer University Professor at Harvard University.
+She specializes in the cultural and intellectual history of early modern Europe (16th-17th centuries), with an emphasis on France.
 Her interests include the history of the book and of reading, the history of the disciplines and of scholarship, and the history of interactions between science and religion.

 1730 Cambridge St,